 No, you do not need to have formed a start-up company around your technology.
 However, you must be developing a cardiovascular technology/innovation that you intend to commercialize.

-3. How many hours of workshops and seminars per week are ECHO participants expected to attend?
+3. How many hours of workshops and webinars per week are ECHO participants expected to attend?

-During this period, 17 workshops (4 hours/session) will take place from October to December 2019.
-Each week will include one to two 4-hour workshops, representing the most intensive part of the program.
+During this period, 9 workshops (2 hours/session) will take place from October to December 2021.
+Each week will include one 2-hour workshop.

-Module 2 workshops (2 hours/session) and Module 3 seminars (1 hour/session) will be held during this 6-month period with, at most, one 2-hour workshop or one 1-hour seminar held per week.
+Module 2 workshops (2 hours/session) and Module 3 webinars (1 hour/session) will be held during this 6-month period with, at most, one 2-hour workshop or one 1-hour webinar held per week.

-During this summer stretch, there will be no workshops/seminars.
+During this summer stretch, there will be no workshops/webinars.
 ECHO ventures will have the opportunity to perfect their pitch deck, compete in a first-round pitch competition and receive mentorship from a MaRS entrepreneur-in-residence.

-4. Are all workshop and seminars held in person?
-Where?
+4. Are all workshops and webinars held online?

 5. What are the attendance requirements?